xphx/master-thesis/background/main.typ

   placement: auto
 )

 Computer displays only understand one language: the language of pixels.
 Computer screens are made up by a rectangular grid of small individual pixels (usually anywhere between 1000 and 4000 pixels in a single direction) that can emit varying intensities of red, green and blue at the same time.
 By mixing and matching those intensities in certain ways, other intermediate color such as orange, purple or white can be simulated.
 By making each pixel emit a specific color, we can simulate nearly any graphical effect that can then be interpreted by the user. @comparison_raster shows a Facebook login modal as it is displayed on a screen with a resolution of 180x225 pixels.
 When looking at this picture from afar, it is very easy to discern the login modal.
-However, a considerable disadvantage of this pixel-based graphics model is that it's inherently lossy: Once you render the modal at a specific pixel resolution and approximate its contents by pixels, there is no way to recover the original information anymore.
+However, a considerable disadvantage of this pixel-based graphics model is that it is inherently lossy: Once you render the modal at a specific pixel resolution and approximate its contents by pixels, there is no way to recover the original information anymore.
 As a result, when trying to zoom into @comparison_raster to scale it up, instead of becoming more readable, the result will contain very noticeable pixel artifacts and become even _harder_ to read.

 This is in stark contrast to the graphics model used by web browsers and other applications, where the contents of a graphics object are instead represented using _vector drawing instructions_.
 Conceptually, the viewable area is usually interpreted as a continuous coordinate system.
 Inside of this coordinate system, drawing instructions can be emitted, such as _draw a line from point A to point B_ or _draw a curve from point C to point D, while intersecting the point E on the way_.
 The exact semantics of these basic primitives will be defined more precisely in @drawing_primitives.